sawickiap/str_view/README.md

 `str_view` class offers a convenient set of methods and operators similar to `std::string` and `std::string_view` from C++17, but it's not fully compatible with any of them.

 Call `length()` to retrieve length of string view (number of charecters).
-Alternative name is `size()`, but it's not recommended because its name may be misleading - it may suggest size in bytes not in characters.
+Alternative name is `size()`, but personally I don't recommend it because its name may be misleading - it may suggest size in bytes not in characters.

 `empty()` method returns `true` when the string is empty (has length of 0).
 It may be more efficient than `length()`.